nchah/warcbase-scripts/README.md

 This work was presented at the [Saving the Web: The Ethics and Challenges of Preserving What’s on the Internet](https://www.loc.gov/loc/kluge/news/save-web-2016.html) Symposium on June 16, 2016.

+## Project

+The Library of Congress provided 145 ARC files that contained data from crawls during the days leading up to the 2004 US Presidential election.
+We used this data to explore the following research question.

+Research Question: Which places and topics did the two presidential candidates mention most in the days leading up to the 2004 election?

 ## Workflow

 Steps 1 and 4 are covered in this repository.
 The other steps were covered by colleagues in the group.